Donating your records to Dalhousie can help shape history

 Private manuscript collections donated to the Archives become the property of Dalhousie University.
 The Archives is responsible for maintaining and processing the material and making these materials available to researchers.
 Certain confidential or sensitive material may be temporarily closed at the donor's request.

-For further information on the donation process, areas of active acquisition, issues of copyright and access, and monetary appraisals/tax receipts for gifts-in-kind, please contact Michael Moosberger, the Associate Dean Archives, Special Collections and Records Management & Dalhousie University Archivist.
+For further information on the donation process, areas of active acquisition, issues of copyright and access, and monetary appraisals/tax receipts for gifts-in-kind, please contact Sarah Stevenson, the Associate Dean Archives, Records Management, and Special Collections.

 Resources for Donors